DeBraid/tech-notes/transactive-energy.md

 ## Pools

 A network of (location-specific) bitcoin-mining pools could be established by utilities in neighbouring areas.
 Geographic region(s) could allocate power collectively to bitcoin mining and immediately boost their economic outputs (more compute, more bitcoin).

+### How Mining Pools Work

+> multiple generating clients contribute to the generation of a block, and then split the block reward

+The split is done according the contributed processing power.
+Pooled mining effectively spreads out the rewards more smoothly over time.

+> problem with pooled mining is that steps must be taken to prevent cheating by the clients and the server.

+For an overview of the different types of pooled mining, see https://en.bitcoin.it/wiki/Pooled_mining

 # Related Links